Metadrop/behat-contexts/README.md

 - Given I select :option from :select chosen.js select box

-  Selects and option from a Chosen select widget.
-Only for sinlge selection, it doesn't work with multiple selection enabled or tag style.
+  Selects an option from a Chosen select widget.
+Only for single selection, it doesn't work with multiple selection enabled or tag style.

   See https://harvesthq.github.io/chosen/